springernature/vpat/nature.md

 **Name of Product/Version**: Nature.com _(we do not version our software)_
 **Product Description**:
 Nature.com publishes peer-reviewed research, reviews and news across a number of journals.
-This report refers entirely to the accessibility of editorial, journal, and magazine content published at the top level domain of <a href="http://www.nature.com">www.nature.com</a>, including informational pages, and to content found at idp.nature.com and payment.nature.com (for account management and subscription and payment management respectively).
+This report refers entirely to the accessibility of editorial, journal, and magazine content published at the top level domain of <a href="http://www.nature.com">www.nature.com</a>, including informational pages, and to all content found at idp.nature.com and payment.nature.com (for account management and subscription and payment management respectively).
 Content located at <a href="http://www.nature.com/subjects">http://www.nature.com/subjects</a> is covered in a <a href="https://github.com/springernature/vpat/blob/master/nature-content-discovery.md">separate VPAT</a>.
 **Date**: 21st January 2019
 **Contact information**: accessibility@springernature.com
 **Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with assistive technologies.